 Astro and Safari production ended after the 20055 model year.
 For a vehicle that was consider to be less refined and family friendly than its competition, these GM “midi” vans did alright, racking up more than 3 million sales over 21 years of production.

-What follows is Consumer Guide’s original reviews of the 2005 Astro, the van’s last year of production.
+What follows is Consumer Guide’s original review of the 2005 Astro, the van’s last year of production.
 If you’ve spent time with as Astro or Safari, please tell us about it.
 The place to leave comments is down below.

 2005 Chevrolet Astro Review